folio-org/folio-org.github.io/guides/devops-install-backend-module.md

 The sequence must have the new module declared after the modules that provide its interfaces (see [verification](#verification-and-preparation) step above).

 Also note that for the "snapshot" files, the module is declared in the main section.
-If the module is not to be pulled in by a front-end UI module, then it needs to be also declared in the "`add_modules`" section.
+If the module is not to be pulled in by a front-end UI module via a platform, then it needs to be also declared in the "`add_modules`" section.
 Often that is the case because the development of a UI module is not yet ready to require it.
 (This `group_vars` section could later be tidied, when that is finally happening.)